tyhenry/dt_openframeworks_2017/Week3/README.md

 ### Movement and Force

-We use vectors to represent both position, and movement (_velocity_).
+We use vectors to represent both position, and movement, or _velocity_.
+Here's how we might use velocity to change position over time.

 ```c++
 ofVec2f position = ofVec2f(1,1); // start at (1,1)